Map Tile Server

 Use cases of interactive maps

-Tile server has ready-to-use detailed boundaries of administrative divisions.
+Tile server has ready-to-use boundaries of administrative divisions.
 Maps are rich with land use areas like residential, industrial, parking, farmland, forest, grass, and wetland for those interested in area use trends.
 There is also detailed road data like service roads, tracks, footways, cycleways, taxiways, motorways, rails, etc. Hydrographic features are also included in maps like water areas and waterways.
 Water area data includes basins, water bodies, reservoirs, and so on.
 Waterways like ditches, streams, rivers, drains, piers, dams, and canals are visible in our base maps.
 At higher zoom levels one can observe detailed street maps, buildings, and places of interest like airports, shopping centers, amusement parks, hospitals, colleges, and universities.

 Getting started with strues-maps.lt